Thursday, June 30, 2022

 Next Chapter Takes A Bite Out Of The Big Apple

-We weighed anchor at 9:45am on Tuesday and headed for NY harbor which was only about 12 miles from Great Kills.
-It was a post card day for weather.
-As we passed under the Veranzano bridge we both got goose bumps.
+We weighed anchor at 9:45 a.m. on Tuesday and headed for NY Harbor, which was only about 12 miles from Great Kills.
+It was a postcard day for weather.
+As we passed under the Verrazzano Bridge, we both got goosebumps.
 The excitement only grew as we saw the Manhattan skyline get closer.
-And then Lady Liberty was there to greet us as she had done for millions of immigrants that passed thru Ellis Island.
+And then Lady Liberty was there to greet us, as she had done for millions of immigrants that passed through Ellis Island.
 Sue and I both agreed that entering NY Harbor rates as one of the top ten things we have ever done.

-The next day we took the ferry over to Manhattan and just winged it.
-We walked around the 911 park and down to Battery park.
-We then hoofed it to China Town and had Dim Sun for lunch.
+The next day, we took the ferry over to Manhattan and just winged it.
+We walked around the 9/11 park and down to Battery Park.
+We then hoofed it to Chinatown and had dim sum for lunch.
 Such a unique experience.
 All these Chinese ladies coming around with carts that have all kinds of tasty small plates, most of which you have no idea what they are.

-From there we rolled the dice and got on the Subway and made our way to Chelsea Market.
-The market is full of restaurants, shops and groceries.
+From there, we rolled the dice and got on the subway and made our way to Chelsea Market.
+The market is full of restaurants, shops, and groceries.
 Chelsea Market used to be where all the meat came into NYC and then distributed to parts near and far.
-We then went on another walkabout and stumbled across the Highline Park.
-The park is built on and abandon elevated small rail line that was used to bring meat to and from the market.
-Someone had the brilliant idea to turn it into an elevated park complete with trees, shrubs and plants.
+We then went on another walkabout and stumbled across the High Line Park.
+The park is built on and above an abandoned elevated small rail line that was used to bring meat to and from the market.
+Someone had the brilliant idea to turn it into an elevated park complete with trees, shrubs, and plants.
 It stretches over 3 miles and passes by some of the most incredible modern architecture that you will ever see.
-It ends at a hard to describe piece of art that you really heave to experience to get it.
+It ends at a hard-to-describe piece of art that you really have to experience to get it.

 We then decided to get real touristy and go up to the world’s highest open air observation platform.
 Complete with a section of plexiglass floor that you can a stand on and look down over 1200’.
 Yes it does give you butterflies.
 Even the glass walls are tilted out so you can lean out and look down.
 Holy vertigo!
 Well you can’t go to the highest outdoor platform and not have the highest price beer to match.
 As we sat at the bar a storm came across and gave us a show.
 It was really cool watching it approach and then encompass the building.
 Well that meant we had to make our way back into the subway system in the rain.
 We came out in the World Trade Center rail hub.
 Wow what an incredible complex.
 It is called the Oculus.
 Again just amazing architecture.
 Once back to the marina we meet a couple of other Loopers one of which was traveling with a 10 month old Newfoundland.
 Sweet dog but huge.
 They have far more intestinal fortitude than we do.
 Overall we found the parts of NYC that we were in to be clean, safe and fun.
 You could spend a year in the city and never see it all.